fusioncharts/dev_centre_docs/chart-guide/gauge-and-widgets-guide/angular-gauge/creating-real-time-gauges.md

 * You also need to make sure that the page which provides the incremental data update to the charts must be hosted on the same sub-domain in which the charts are hosted - otherwise, owing to security restrictions, the charts won't be able to receive the updates.
 Due to security restrictions, charts are allowed to retrieve data only from the same sub-domain in which the charts are residing.
 Data can only be loaded from a domain that is an exact match to the location of the charts, including sub-domains.
 For this reason, a chart residing at `server1.mydomain.com` will not be able to access data from `mydomain.com`.

-<p class="text-info">If you wish to load data from a different domain, you can set up a proxy page at the same sub-domain that will actually request data from the distant domain and then relay it to the charts.
+> If you wish to load data from a different domain, you can set up a proxy page at the same sub-domain that will actually request data from the distant domain and then relay it to the charts.
 You must be able to upload and run a server-side script on a server in the same domain as the charts.
 In this method, a chart accesses the script, which loads the information, retrieves it and returns the information back to the chart.
-This method is best feasible if the server hosting the data is not under your control (for example, a public source or a web service).</p>
+This method is best feasible if the server hosting the data is not under your control (for example, a public source or a web service).

 While accessing any of the JavaScript API methods listed above, if you get an error like `"... is not a function of ..."`,